Sign In Register

 You could specialise in health promotion, chronic disease management, diabetes or asthma care.
 With experience and qualifications you could become a nurse practitioner, managing your own caseload of patients.
 You could also move into management, teaching or research.

-Learning disability nurses help people with a learning disability to live as independently as possible.
+Care workers help vulnerable people to manage their daily activities and to live as independently as possible.

 *THIS IS NOT A JOB VACACNY OR YOUR APPLICATION TO EXETER COLLEGE APPRENTICESHIPS*By applying here and attaching your CVcover letter you are registering your interest in the Dental Nursing Apprenticeship with Exeter College.
 From this you are put in a talent pool, sent marketing materials and your CV can be passed onto employers looking for apprentices.
 Please ensure that you have attached a CV to your application or you will not be considered for any position.
 Your CV should include why you are interested in becoming a Dental Nurse.